 Turnips having a strong flavor, are considered by some highly complementary to meat and game.
-In some regions mashed turnips are traditional in Thanksgiving menus.
-Other prefer rutabagas with certain game.
+In some regions, mashed turnips are traditional in Thanksgiving menus.
+Other prefer rutabagas with a certain game.

 - 1 1/2 lb. turnips (about 3 large turnips), peeled, cut into chunks

 - 2 Tbsp. chopped fresh parsley

 - salt and freshly ground pepper to taste

 - white truffle oil for serving

 Combine the turnips, milk, and garlic in a medium saucepan.
 Set over medium heat and partially cover the pan.
 Bring to a gentle simmer and cook for 15-20 minutes, until the turnips are tender.